 - Pass three preliminary exams and two core courses (described below).
 The exams are officially referred to as “the written part of the qualifying exam”.

-- Pass an oral exam.
+- Pass an oral exam (called general exam).
 This exam is the “oral part of the qualifying exam”, and is meant to further the student’s education, scholarship and professional development.
 It should cover material in the broad area in which the student intends to write a dissertation, but should not focus on the actual thesis research.
 The student is expected to present the material he/she has studied, and to answer questions about that material.
 The exam is prepared by the student’s advisory committee, and is normally taken at the end of the third year or beginning of the fourth year.

 - Satisfy the language requirement.